Lightstreamer/Lightstreamer-example-Monitor-client-javascript/README.md

 ## Details

 This application shows a real-time monitor console.
-Several metrics are reported as they change on the server.
+Several metrics are reported as they change on the server.<br>
-Refer to the 4.2.1 section of the [General Concept.pdf](http://www.lightstreamer.com/docs/base/General%20Concepts.pdf#page=37) document for a dictionary of the fields made available by the MONITOR Adapter.
+Refer to the 4.2.1 section of the [General Concept.pdf](http://www.lightstreamer.com/docs/base/General%20Concepts.pdf#page=37) document for a dictionary of the fields made available by the "MONITOR" Adapter.

 The demo includes the following client-side functionalities:
 * Three [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html)s containing the items for the statistics, subscribed to in <b>MERGE</b> mode feeding three [StaticGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/StaticGrid.html)s.
 Fields from a single item are associated to cells scattered in the page.